 Jessica L. Wildman, PhD, is an Associate Professor in the Industrial Organizational Psychology program, the Director of the Relationship and Interaction Optimization in Teams (RIOT) Lab, and the Research Director of the Institute for Cross Cultural Management at the Florida Institute of Technology.
 She earned a B.S. in Psychology in 2007, an M.S. in I/O Psychology in 2010, and her Ph.D. in I/O Psychology in 2011 from the University of Central Florida.
-To date, she has co-authored 14 peer-reviewed journal articles, 21 edited book chapters, and over 70 national and international conference presentations on topics including team processes and emergent states, team cognition, team performance measurement, global virtual teams, trust development and repair, and cultural competence.
+To date, she has co-authored 15 peer-reviewed journal articles, 22 edited book chapters, and over 70 national and international conference presentations on topics including team processes and emergent states, team cognition, team performance measurement, global virtual teams, trust development and repair, and cultural competence.
 She was awarded the Interservice/Industry Training, Simulation, and Education Conference (I/ITSEC) doctoral scholarship in 2010 and the Interdisciplinary Network for Group Research (INGRoup) best conference poster award in 2009 for her work on measuring trust and distrust as separate workplace attitudes.
 Dr. Wildman has conducted organizational research for clients including the U.S. Office of Naval Research, U.S. Army Research Institute, NASA, and large multinational companies.
 Dr. Wildman is the primary editor of the 2014 book “Leading Global Teams: Translating Multidisciplinary Science to Practice” and the 2016 book "Critical Issues in Cross Cultural Management."
 Her current research interests include interpersonal trust development, violation, and repair, culture and diversity in the workplace, and global team dynamics.

 UNIVERSITY OF CENTRAL FLORIDA